Adapting LLaMA Decoder to Vision Transformer: Introduction

 \section{Introduction}

 The year 2024 saw the meteoric rise of large language models (LLMs), as well as the 4th anniversary of the Vision Transformer (ViT)~\cite{dosovitskiy2020image}.
-Born in 2020, ViT has revolutionized the computer vision field by adapting the Transformer~\cite{vaswani2017attention}, which was originally designed for natural language, to process images as non-overlapping patches.
-Notably, ViT design was influenced by the prevailing \textit{encoder-only} text Transformers at the time, such as BERT~\cite{devlin2018bert}, \etc. Accordingly, ViT is allowed to borrow the encoder-only design, \ie, self-attention do not use any causal mask.
+Born in 2020, ViT was influenced by the prevailing \textit{encoder-only} text Transformers at the time, such as BERT~\cite{devlin2018bert}, \etc. Accordingly, ViT is allowed to borrow the encoder-only design, \ie, self-attention do not use any causal mask.
 As a result, advanced vision backbones~\cite{touvron2021training, wang2021pyramid, guo2022cmt} and training paradigms~\cite{bao2021beit, he2022masked} have followed such convention by default.

 Meanwhile, the development of text Transformers did not stand still.
-A series of LLMs with a \textit{decoder-only} architecture, such as LLaMA~\cite{touvron2023llama, touvron2023llama2}, OPT~\cite{zhang2205opt}, and PaLM~\cite{chowdhery2022palm}, have sparked a new wave.
-Pre-trained decoder-only Transformers have demonstrated remarkable scalability with respect to model capacity and training data in diverse textual tasks.
-This revolution naturally raises a new issue, \ie, the misalignment between encoder-only visual and decoder-only textual architecture.
+A series of LLMs with a \textit{decoder-only} architecture (\eg, LLaMA~\cite{touvron2023llama}), have sparked a new wave.
+Pre-trained decoder-only Transformers have demonstrated remarkable performance in diverse textual~\cite{touvron2023llama2} and multimodal tasks~\cite{liu2023visual, liu2023improved, zhu2023minigpt, chen2023minigpt}.
+In this context, designing unified architectures for language and vision is a promising direction.
+Specifically, unified models employ shared types of operators to process both visual and textual data, reducing the cost of hardware implementation.
+Moreover, compared to using separate models for image and text, unified models~\cite{fuyu-8b, li2023otterhd} simplify the inference process by handling different modalities simultaneously, thereby improving practical efficiency.